ytarazona/ForesToolboxRS/README.md

 ### 2. Classification in Remote Sensing (**`mla`** function)

-For this tutorial, Landsat 8 OLI image and signatures were used.
+For this tutorial, Landsat-8 OLI image and signatures were used.
 Download the data [Here](https://drive.google.com/file/d/1Xf1A84fJN20eC578GwwOsVSuoxLuCRGJ/view?usp=sharing).

 #### 2.1 Applying Random Forest (Supervised classification)